Optional brine mix substitution:

 You will need to cure your salmon at least 4 hours, even for thin fillets from trout or pink salmon.
 Large trout or char, as well as sockeye salmon need 8 hours.
 A really thick piece of chinook salmon might need as much as 36 hours in the brine.
 Never go more than 48 hours or your fish will be too salty.
 Double the brine if it’s not enough to cover the fish.

 Take your fish out of the brine and pat it dry.
 Set the fillets on your cooling rack, skin side down.
 I do this right under a ceiling fan set on high.
-Let the fish dry for 2 to 4 hours (or up to overnight in the fridge).
+Let the fish dry for 2 to 4 hours (or up to overnight in the refrigerator).

 I add smoke for the first 3 hours, you can adjust to your taste.